adritasharma/Kubernetes_GettingStarted/README.md

 An abstraction which defines a set of pods and makes sure that network traffic can be directed to the pods for the workload.
 We use service to expose application and make it available over network.
-Load balancer is am example of service.
+Load balancer is an example of service.

+When a pod goes down, a new pod spins with a different IP address.
+Kubernetes svc manages the netword traffic

 **Cluster**